Freight Shipping from Chicago to Miami

 How much does it cost to ship freight from Chicago to Miami?

-Full truckload (FTL) rates from Chicago, IL to Miami, FL currently range from $3,330-$4,105 for a standard dry van load over the 1,549-mile route.
+Full truckload (FTL) rates from Chicago, IL to Miami, FL currently range $3,330-$4,105 (roughly $2.18-$2.67 per mile over 1,549 miles).
 LTL shipments typically cost $1,052-$1,717 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Chicago to Miami?